aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/calling-convention.md

 # C++ calling convention

-When interfacing with a C++ library the thin you'll need to learn is the differences in calling convention.
+When interfacing with a C++ library the thing you'll need to learn is the differences in calling convention.
 We'll take as an example a trivial C++ class and explore writing an FFI interface for it.